Minkal24/Neural-Style-Transfer/README.md

 - Reflection Padding
 - Convolution Layers
-- ReLU
+- ReLU Activation
-- Upsampling
+- Upsampling Layers

-Only the decoder is trained.
+Only the **Decoder** is trained.

 ---